oracle/weblogic-kubernetes-operator/docs-source/content/userguide/experimental/istio.md

       you specified as the admin port.
     * A channel called `istio-ldap` with listen address `127.0.0.1` and the port you specified as the admin port, with only the LDAP protocol enabled.
     * The introspect job will not create any configuration network channel for external access for you.
-YOu can create a channel called `istio-T3Channel` with listen address `127.0.0.1` and the port you specified as the T3 port in your regular domain configuration.
+You can create a channel called `istio-T3Channel` with listen address `127.0.0.1` and the port you specified as the T3 port in your regular WebLogic domain configuration.
 * In the server template that is used to create Managed Servers in clusters:
     * A channel called `istio-probe` with listen address `127.0.0.1:8888` (or the port you specified in the `readinessPort` setting) and the public address